151 new cases and two deaths reported, bringing SC total to 925 cases, 18 deaths

-State officials announced 151 new cases of the coronavirus Monday, along with two new deaths.
-South Carolina now has 925 confirmed total cases in 41 counties and 18 reported deaths.
+State officials announced 151 new cases of the coronavirus on Monday, along with two new deaths.
+South Carolina now has 925 confirmed cases in 41 counties and 18 reported deaths.

-Of the deaths, both patients were elderly and had underlying health conditions.
-One patient was from Beaufort County, while the other lived in Anderson County.
+Of the new deaths, both patients were elderly and had underlying health conditions.
+One was from Beaufort County and the other from Anderson County.

+Forty new cases of the virus were reported in Richland County, as well as 24 cases in Beaufort County and 17 in Greenville County.

+The state Department of Health and Environmental Control has projected that South Carolina's total will reach at least 8,000 cases by early May.
+More than 5,000 people in the state have been tested for the virus by DHEC's lab as of Monday, along with an unknown number of tests conducted by private labs.

 Eleven more Roper St. Francis patients have tested positive for the coronavirus, hospital officials said Monday.

-Forty new cases of the virus were reported in Richland County, as well as 24 cases in Beaufort County and 17 cases in Greenville County.

-DHEC has projected that the state's total will reach at least 8,000 cases by early May.
-More than 5,000 people in the state have been tested for the virus by DHEC's lab as of Monday, along with an unknown number of tests conducted by private labs.

-Roper St. Francis Healthcare said Monday that 36 of their patients have tested positive for COVID-19.
-Two patients are in one of their hospital while the rest are self-isolating at home.
+Roper St. Francis Healthcare said Monday that 36 of its patients have tested positive for COVID-19, the disease caused by the novel coronavirus.
+Two patients are hospitalized and the others are self-isolating at home.

-The Medical University of South Carolina said Monday that they've screened around 3,500 people at their West Ashley collection site.
+The Medical University of South Carolina has screened about 3,500 people at their West Ashley collection site, officials said Monday.
 MUSC has identified 208 positive cases — including 34 positive results from healthcare workers.

-Fort Jackson, the Army's largest training base, said Monday they now have 25 confirmed cases of the virus, up from the two cases they announced last week.
+Fort Jackson, the Army's largest training base, said Monday it now has 25 confirmed cases of the virus, up from the two cases announced last week.
+In addition, military officials said recruits are no longer being sent to Marine Corps Recruit Depot Parris Island due to an outbreak there.

 Dr. Linda Bell, the state's chief epidemiologist, said people must take seriously the requests to practice social distancing and staying home when possible.